The Psychology of Consumer Behavior: Understanding Buying habits

 What is Emotion

-Emotion is a psychological factor that can be stimulated through various factors such as attachment, relationships, memories, and many others.
-Consumer behavior is determined by people's emotions.
-Plus, customers make buying decisions according to their mental state of mind such as happiness, despair, anxiety, fear, anger, or any other.
+Emotion is a psychological factor that's stimulated through various elements such as attachment, relationships, memories, and many others.
+Consumer behavior is significantly determined by people's emotions.

-Since emotions are a great influencing factor in consumer behavior, businesses can able to stimulate them to boost their product sales.
-Also, emotions play a vital part in consumer engagement and retention.
+Since these are a great influencing factor in consumer behavior, businesses can stimulate them to boost their product sales.
+Also, emotions play a vital part in customer engagement and retention.

 Why Emotions Influence Consumer Behavior